aweymo-ui/ds_science/index.md

 [Slide Deck](https://indd.adobe.com/view/aebef62d-21a9-4c92-a42f-c100a11bd351){:target="_blank" rel="noopener"}

 Introduction to digital scholarship approaches for students seeking to highlight, preserve and make new connections in their scientific and multi-disciplinary research.
-Presentation by College of Agricultural & Life Sciences liaison Andrew Weymouth.

 {% include toc.html %}